MCDST and MCITP 2008/2012

 This program combines two (2) courses.

-This program prepares students to support users and troubleshoot desktop applications and operating systems.
-Students will Prove thay have the expertise to configure, manage, and maintain a Windows 7 enterprise system.
-Upon program completion, students must take the certification exam.
+This course prepares students to support users and troubleshoot desktop applications and operating systems.
+Students will learn how to install and configure Windows 7 operating system.

 This program is intended for those interested in pursuing careers as help desk specialists, PC technicians, PC/desktop support specialists, or IT professionals that work in a complex computing environment.